saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

   fileTransfer: mount # Defaults to `mount`.
 Choose between mount|copy.
   # image controls which images to be used for local testing.
 Change this value is you want to use a custom image.
   # image: saucelabs/stt-cypress-mocha-node:v5.6.0
+rootDir: "./" # Location of directory that you wish to have bundled.
+Defaults to current directory.
 cypress:
   configFile: "tests/cypress.json"  # We determine related files based on the location of the config file.
   version: 5.6.0